FACTBOX-British PM Cameron's key battles in Brussels

 One of only two EU states to neither use the euro nor be bound to adopt it in time, Britain stands alone in insisting there will never be just one currency in the bloc, and Cameron demanded safeguards, particularly for London's financial sector, against being harmed by decisions taken by the euro zone.

 An initial draft secured assurances to that effect but raised concern in France that different banking regulations in London and the euro zone could unfairly benefit the former.
 A second draft introduces wording to strengthen the need for rules to be uniform among states inside and outside the EU banking union.
-A third draft sent to leaders overnight and seen by Reuters shows a new, explicit reference to there being a "level playing field" in banking regulation.
+A third draft sent to leaders early on Thursday and seen by Reuters shows an explicit reference to there being a "level playing field" in banking regulation.
 But it also places a full section on how to ensure that in square brackets -- denoting that only the top political leadership will settle the matter.

 Cameron is also pressing for Britain to able to hold up euro zone legislation if it feels its vital interests are at risk.
 Other states want Britain to need support from other states to trigger that move and tighter wording to ensure it has no veto.